Tokyo new virus cases near 2,000 a day before Olympics open

 |

-TOKYO, Japan (AP) — Tokyo hit another six-month high in new COVID-19 cases on Thursday, one day before the Olympics begin, as worries grow of a worsening of infections during the Games.
+T OKYO, Japan (AP) — Tokyo hit another six-month high in new COVID-19 cases yesterday, one day before the Olympics begin, as worries grow of a worsening of infections during the Games.

 Prime Minister Yoshihide Suga, who is determined to hold the Olympics, placed Tokyo under a state of emergency on July 12, but daily cases have sharply increased since then.